rudyardrichter/hearch/README.md

 and `cabal` will print out the results of all the tests. `runTests.bash` also colorizes the `cabal test` output for 15% more fun.

+ALSO NOTE that the crawler must be run on at least the seed URL for all of the tests to pass.

 #### Crawling

 To run the crawler: